gregbunce/AddressData_CrossCheck/docs/index.md

 Please visit [`Utah's NG911 GIS Roadmap`](https://gis.utah.gov/2018-08-31-utah-ng911-gis-roadmap-v1/) for more information on how this project fits into the larger picture.
 Specific to this project, the section titled [`Address Component Cross Check`](https://gis.utah.gov/2018-08-31-utah-ng911-gis-roadmap-v1/#cross-check) will give you a good background on why we are doing this.

+Please contact [Greg Bunce](mailto:gbunce@utah.gov) at AGRC to have your jurisdiction processed.
+In return you will receive a discrepancy report (FileGeodatabase and ArcMap document) indicating records that need further inspection.

 ### The Address Cross Check Project
 AGRC’s Address Cross Check project is guided by NG911 GIS standards established by [National Emergency Number Association (NENA)](https://www.nena.org/).
 To assist in complying with these standards, AGRC has created a custom process to perform validation checks on the Site/Structure Address Points and Road Centerline datasets.